weewx/weewx/docs_src/quickstarts/pip.md

 ### Run as a daemon

-To make `weewxd` start when the system is booted, run `weewxd` as a daemon.
+To make weewx start when the system is booted, run `weewxd` as a daemon.
 The steps to configure `weewxd` to run as a damone depend on your operating system, and require root privileges.

+=== "systemd"

-=== "Systems that use systemd (e.g., Debian, Redhat, SUSE)"
+    Systems that use systemd, e.g., Debian, Redhat, SUSE

-    !!!
-Note
-        The resulting daemon will be run using your username.
-If you prefer to use run as `root`, you will have to modify the file `/etc/systemd/system/weewx.service`.

     ```shell
     sudo cp ~/weewx-data/util/systemd/weewx.service /etc/systemd/system